 Always looking for opportunities to improve the ways things are done with ingenious and simple solutions.

-The most prominent invention of mine is the “I am okay” button, created in response to inherent design problems of the “panic button”, “PERS” or “Medical Alarm” which is often used by older people, though the usefulness of which is actually very limited.
+My most prominent invention is the “I am okay” button.
+I created it in response to inherent design problems of the “panic button”, “PERS” or “medical alarm”.
+These are often used by older people, though the usefulness of them is actually very limited.

-In 2003 my grandmother Eveline, who was in her 80’s, was involved in an accident that resulted in her breaking her arm.
+In 2003 my grandmother Eveline, who was in her eighties, was involved in an accident that resulted in her breaking her arm.
 Shortly afterwards I suggested she got a panic button to wear around her neck or wrist to summon help in an emergency.
-Eveline rejected the idea and told me that she “wasn’t old enough to wear one of those things”.
+Eveline rejected the idea and told me that she wasn’t “old enough to wear one of those things”.

 This got me thinking about the usefulness of panic buttons and I discovered that most people who own them don’t have them within easy reach or can’t use them when they’re most needed anyway.
 It also seemed obvious to me that a panic button is useless when someone is incapacitated or unconscious because the user isn’t able to press it and that is potentially when they are most critically in need of help.

 I felt a better approach would be to proactively establish contact with someone once or twice a day to confirm everything is okay.
 This style of contact could lead to a rescue of someone who was non-responsive and users could potentially benefit from the increase in contact.
 The contact itself could even evolve into other products and services where an increase in contact could be used to get other valuable outcomes.

 Keen to ensure users themselves could control the frequency of contact so the system would be attractive to the widest possible range of people I invented the “I am okay” button in 2004 – with my grandmother as the first customer.
 The “I am okay” button is now available as OkEachDay® from Alertacall®, which is a company I founded to develop the idea.